graphteon/juriko-cli/CONDENSE_THRESHOLD_GUIDE.md

-# JURIKO CLI - Condense Threshold Guide
+# KILOCODE CLI - Condense Threshold Guide

 ## Overview

-JURIKO CLI includes an automatic conversation condensing feature that helps manage token usage by summarizing older parts of conversations when they approach the token limit.
+KILOCODE CLI includes an automatic conversation condensing feature that helps manage token usage by summarizing older parts of conversations when they approach the token limit.
 The condense threshold determines when this condensing is triggered.

 ## What is the Condense Threshold?

-The condense threshold is a percentage value (0-100) that determines when JURIKO should automatically condense (summarize) the conversation to reduce token usage.
-When the conversation reaches this percentage of the model's token limit, JURIKO will:
+The condense threshold is a percentage value (0-100) that determines when KILOCODE should automatically condense (summarize) the conversation to reduce token usage.
+When the conversation reaches this percentage of the model's token limit, KILOCODE will:

 1. Summarize older messages in the conversation
 2. Keep recent messages intact for context